seandavi/old.seandavi.github.io/content/home/about.md

 # Biography

-Sean Davis is a pediatric oncologist at the National Cancer Institute at the National Institutes of Health.
-His research and collaborations span biomedical and genomic data science, open data approaches in cancer research, software development and engineering.
-He also has a strong interest in the interplay between data science, data engineering, data management, and IT infrastructure and technology and has been involved with numerous cloud-based data commons efforts.
-Finally, he has a passion for education and has taught numerous courses in data science, programming, and genomics.
+I am a pediatric oncologist in the National Cancer Institute at the National Institutes of Health.
+My research and collaborations span biomedical and genomic data science, open data approaches in cancer research, and software development and engineering.
+My interest in the interplay among data science, data engineering, and big data approaches in science has lead to my involvement in cloud-based data commons efforts.
+Finally, I have organized and taught several courses and tutorials in data science, programming, and genomics.